Freeze, Prompt, and Adapt: A Framework for Source-free Unsupervised GNN Prompting: Background Problem Formulation

-\textit{Limitations. }A deeper look at the \textit{``pre-train, prompt, fine-tune''} pipeline reveals that although the current methods impose less trainable parameters compared to full fine-tuning (fine-tuning both pre-trained feature encoder and decoder), they involve partial (lightweight) fine-tuning \cite{parameterefficient2024, prefixtuning2021, powerofscale2021}, as they also train the \gnn's decoder (projection head) along with the new parameters of the prompting function.
-Subsequently, labels become essential for this partial fine-tuning, and they are unable to leverage unlabeled data from large datasets when collecting labeled data is challenging \cite{gpt22019}.
-Also, fine-tuning a large model that is pre-trained on large datasets may inject noisy information when the labeled downstream datasets are small \cite{statisticalearning2004, understandml2014}.
-Therefore, it reduces the model's generalization when it comes to diverse applications \cite{gpt32020}.
+\textit{Limitations. }A deeper look at the \textit{``pre-train, prompt, fine-tune''} pipeline reveals that although the current methods impose less trainable parameters compared to full fine-tuning (fine-tuning both pre-trained feature encoder and decoder), they involve partial (lightweight) fine-tuning \citep{parameterefficient2024, prefixtuning2021, powerofscale2021}, as they also train the \gnn's decoder (projection head) along with the new parameters of the prompting function.
+Subsequently, labels become essential for this partial fine-tuning, and they are unable to leverage unlabeled data from large datasets when collecting labeled data is challenging \citep{gpt22019}.
+Also, fine-tuning a large pre-trained model on large datasets may introduce noisy information when the labeled downstream datasets are small \citep{statisticalearning2004, understandml2014}.
+Therefore, it reduces model generalization across diverse applications \citep{gpt32020}.